The Best Citizenship by Investment Programs for 2022

-In this article, we’ll walk you through each available citizenship by investment program in 2021 and look at how you can evaluate the relative quality and utility of each program and its accompanying passport.
+In this article, we’ll walk you through each available citizenship by investment program in 2022 and look at how you can evaluate the relative quality and utility of each program and its passport.

 What Is Citizenship by Investment?

-It would take you at least 20 years to get citizenship in a country like Andorra.
-Obtaining residency is relatively straightforward, but naturalization is extremely tough to come by.
+Acquiring citizenship would take you at least 20 years of living in a country like Andorra.
+Obtaining a second residence is relatively straightforward, but naturalization is very tough to come by.

 In fact, it’s one of the longest naturalization timelines on earth.

-If you want to bypass all this and secure yourself a second passport in as little time as possible, you’ll need a citizenship by investment program.
+If you want to bypass all this and secure yourself a second passport in as little time as possible, you’ll need citizenship by investment.

-In more official terms, citizenship by investment is a process whereby wealthy individuals can obtain a second citizenship in a matter of months in exchange for an investment in or donation made to the country in question.
+Citizenship by investment is a process whereby wealthy individuals can obtain second citizenship in a matter of months in exchange for an investment or a donation made to the country in question.

-Unlike the other methods for obtaining citizenship – birth, naturalization, marriage, and descent – citizenship by investment operates like a business transaction.
+Unlike the other ways for obtaining citizenship – birth, naturalization, marriage, and descent – citizenship by investment operates like a business transaction.

-You make the investment and they grant you citizenship.
+You make the investment, and countries grant citizenship.